nastassiatardy/time-reversal/README.md

 This simulation could be applied to telecommunications : the phone emits a pulse, which is captured by the antennas.
 The antennas can then target the position of the phone, leveraging the shape of the environment to their advantage.

-The idea to apply time reversal to telecommunications was developped in the following PhD thesis, by Geoffroy Lerosey, under the direction of Matthias Fink.
+The idea to apply time reversal to telecommunications was developped in the following PhD thesis, by Geoffroy Lerosey, under the direction of Matthias Fink:

-Geoffroy Lerosey.
+> Geoffroy Lerosey.
 Retournement temporel d’ondes électromagnétiques et application à la télécommunication en milieux complexes.
 Physics [physics].
 ESPCI ParisTECH, 2006.
-English. ￿NNT : ￿.
+English. ￿NNT : ￿. ￿pastel-00003585￿
-￿pastel-00003585￿